icewind1991/clipboard-sync/README.md

 ```

 The client is currently tested on linux(X11) and windows, but should also work fine on OSX and BSD.
+Prebuild binaries for windows can be found on the [releases](https://github.com/icewind1991/clipboard-sync/releases) page.

 ## Building